anirbansen17/WeatherApp/README.md

+# LIVE SITE
+🔗 Live version of this site is available <a href="https://anirbansen-weatherapp.netlify.app/" target="_blank">here</a>

+# FitTrack
+WeatherApp || A Weather predictor

+# FEATURES
+👉 Developed a ReactJS web app for 7-day weather forecasts .

+👉 Enabled users to input location names for weather predictions .

+👉 Integrated country flag display for selected locations .

+👉 Integrated third-party weather API for real-time data .

  # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).